What Is Buckwheat?

 Buckwheat is not popular in dog food yet, but it has started to see increased use.
 Since the revelation that legumes such as Peas, Lentils, and Chickpeas may have negative health consequences, which you can read about it here, many dog food brands have been searching for high-quality alternatives.

-Instead of reverting back lower-quality grains like Corn and Wheat, many have tested out less popular ones like Buckwheat, Millet, and Sorghum.
+Instead of reverting to lower-quality grains like Corn and Wheat, many have tested out less popular ones like Buckwheat, Millet, and Sorghum.

 However, Buckwheat can be challenging to source, and to date, most consumers are not familiar with it, which may put some more prominent brands off using it heavily.
 Despite this, we anticipate its use will rise over the coming years.